-The Consumnes River, a tributarty of the Mokolumne River, is about 80 miles long.
+The Cosumnes River, a tributary of the Mokolumne River, is about 80 miles long.
 This river is significant because it is the only un-dammed river in the Western Sierra Range.